TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “Malta?
 Where is that?”

 I had grown tired of answering the question shortly after returning from my semester in the country.
 But the question still arises, and I do my best to answer considerately and politely.
-I tell people that it is an island nation about 60 miles south of Sicily—right in the middle of the Mediterranean Sea.
-Yes, it is a small country, with just over 400,000 people living on about 120 square miles.
+I tell people it is an island nation about 60 miles south of Sicily — in the middle of the Mediterranean Sea.
+Yes, it is a small country, with just over 530,000 people living on about 120 square miles.
 But what it lacks in population and landmass, it more than makes up for in history, culture, and beauty.

-Malta was a great choice for me as an undergraduate because I had never been abroad before.
+Malta was an excellent choice for me as an undergraduate because I had never been abroad before.
 I was fascinated with their Arabic-based language, though relieved that English is also an official language and all courses at the University of Malta are taught in English.
 It is also an interesting place to study journalism, given its location and the influences of North Africa and Western Europe.
-I found my international journalism courses at the University of Malta to be incredibly challenging and rewarding.
+My international journalism courses at the University of Malta were incredibly challenging and rewarding.
 I also took culture and history courses and signed on for a service-learning experience that changed my life in ways I could not have imagined before I arrived.

 A Brief History of Malta

-Malta's location in the Mediterranean Sea has made it a convenient crossroads for conquerors ever since the Phoenicians arrived in around 800 BC.
-The Romans eventually absorbed Malta as part of their empire, beginning a chain of conquests that included Arabs from North African, Sicilians, the Napolean-led French, and the British.
+Malta's location in the Mediterranean Sea has made it a convenient crossroads for conquerors since the Phoenicians arrived around 800 BC.
+The Romans eventually absorbed Malta as part of their empire, beginning a chain of conquests that included Arabs from North Africa, Sicilians, the Napolean-led French, and the British.
 Malta achieved its independence in 1964 and joined the European Union in 2004.

 The University Of Malta

 The University of Malta is a top-notch European educational institution.
 In general, instructors there expect more out of students than their American counterparts.
 Syllabi aren’t structured to walk you through every minute of course time in a semester.
-You are expected to cover the reading list on your own and come to class prepared to participate.
+You are expected to cover the reading list independently and come to class prepared to participate.
 Exams are a rarity, especially in the arts and humanities courses.
 Final papers and projects are often assigned early in the semester for these areas.
-Due to the country's immigration and refugee issues, it is a particularly interesting place to study refugee and asylum law, human rights, and public policy.
+Due to the country's immigration and refugee issues, it is an exciting place to study refugee and asylum law, human rights, and public policy.

-The student population is diverse, so it’s easy to meet other international students, especially if you live in the University Residences.
+The student population is diverse, so meeting other international students is easy, especially if you live in the University Residences.
 Make an effort to engage Maltese students as well.
 The Maltese are generally more reserved, but once you gain their trust, you will find that they are incredibly friendly and honest.

-While my program was organized by Luther College, a small liberal arts school, it is possible to enroll directly at the University of Malta as an international student.
-The University's course offerings also match up relatively well with the courses offered on most U.S. campuses.
-In addition, an organization called International Student Exchange Programs (ISEP) offers an exchange program to the University of Malta.
+While my program was organized by Luther College, a small liberal arts school, enrolling directly at the University of Malta as an international student is possible.
+The University's course offerings also match those offered on most U.S. campuses.
+In addition, International Student Exchange Programs (ISEP) offers an exchange program to the University of Malta.

-With Italian, Spanish, Moorish, and even British influences, the Maltese cuisine is diverse and delectable, but it can also be quite expensive in the higher-end restaurants.
+With Italian, Spanish, Moorish, and even British influences, Maltese cuisine is diverse and delectable.
+However, it can also be expensive in higher-end restaurants.
 To save on meals, avoid regular splurges and stick with the local standards: ftira bread filled with whatever is in season.
 Pastries called pastizzi, often filled with ricotta and peas, are also a local favorite that is widely available, delicious, and cheap.
-You will find these and many other baked goods for affordable prices at bakeries all over the islands.
-The climate also allows for a long growing season, so take advantage of fruits and vegetables in season.
+For affordable prices, you will find these and many other baked goods at bakeries all over the islands.
+The climate also allows for a long growing season, so take advantage of fruits and vegetables.
 Farmers load up their trucks and set up curbside stands to sell their produce for a fraction of what the supermarkets charge.

 Travel in Malta